 Add onion, celery, garlic, bell pepper, and mushrooms.
 Cook, stirring occasionally, for 4 to 5 minutes or until onion begins to soften.

-Add tomatoes, basil, and pepper; cook, stirring occasionally, for 5 to 6 minutes.
+Add tomatoes, basil, and pepper (if desired); cook, stirring occasionally, for 5 to 6 minutes.

 Add zucchini and eggplant; cook, stirring occasionally, for 5 to 6 minutes, or until chicken is no longer pink in the middle, and juices run clear.